 Ph.D., University of Arizona, 2011; Assistant Professor

-I am an archaeologist specializing in the historical archaeology and late prehistory of the American Southwest and Southern Plains.
-My research focuses on the construction of social and political identities and the influence of interregional trade in New Mexico.
+I am an archaeologist specializing in the history and late prehistory of the American Southwest and Southern Plains.
+My research focuses on the material construction of social and political identities and the influence of interregional trade in New Mexico.

 My primary interest is in the material construction and evolution of social identities within contact zones.
 Much of my recent research has focused on group identities that formed during the late Spanish colonial, Mexican, and early American periods in the Southwest.